A Three-Part Blog Series

 - MSR deployment of operating reserves impacts the SoC just as the dispatch of energy does.
 However, Cleared Operating Reserve does not always get deployed.
 Therefore, to enforce the maximum and minimum SoC constraints, Cleared Operating Reserves will impact the resources by SoC by 50% of the cleared product.

-- Each MSR has one Meter Data Submittal Location (MDSL).
+- Each Market Storage Resource has one Meter Data Submittal Location (MDSL).

 - Submit positive meter values if the MSR charges